-How many minutes does a Chinese woman devote to her morning beauty routine?
+How many minutes does a Chinese woman devote to her morning beauty ritual?
 How do people wash their hair in Bangkok?
 How many brush strokes does a Japanese woman or a French woman use to apply mascara?
-These beauty rituals, repeated thousands of times, are inherently cultural.
+These beauty routines, repeated thousands of times, are inherently cultural.
 Passed on by tradition, influenced by climate and by local living conditions, they strive to achieve an ideal of perfection that is different from one country and from one continent to the next.
 They provide an incredibly rich source of information for L’Oréal Research.
-Behind these rituals, there are physiological realities: fine, straight and short eyelashes cannot be made-up the same way as thick, curled and long lashes.
+Behind these routines, there are physiological realities: fine, straight and short eyelashes cannot be made-up the same way as thick, curled and long lashes.

 To better appreciate this richness as a true source of inspiration, L'Oréal has, over a number of years, developed a science of local observation called "geocosmetics."
 In the main evaluation centers all over the world, "bathroom laboratories" equipped with cameras enable its teams to study consumer behavior from around the world.
 These teams also supplement this information by going to meet consumers in their homes.

 Innovations adapted to actual practices